 There does not appear to be any procedure by which any publication may be investigated, examined, or challenged.
 In this regard the inclusion within the database bears similarity to registrations in jurisdictions that do not subject trademark registrations to an investigatory process.
 The Working Group notes that UDRP panels have typically found trademark registrations that are automatic or unexamined (such as US state registrations as opposed to US federal registrations) are not owed the same deference under the UDRP as examined registrations. ][footnote: See: Para 1.1, WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Second Edition ("WIPO Overview 2.0"), © 2011 World Intellectual Property Organization).
 By stating its position above, the Working Group is not intending to alter existing UDRP jurisprudence or suggesting that the pre-existing standards used by UDRP panelists with regards to the recognition of trademarks obtained via an automated or unexamined process be altered in any manner.

-Recommendation #3: For IGOs, the Working Group does not recommend that any specific changes be made to the substantive grounds upon which a complainant may file and succeed on a claim against a respondent (e.g. as listed in Section 4(a)(i) – (iii) of the UDRP).
-In relation to IGOs, however, the Working Group proposes that the limitation enshrined in Article 6ter(1)(c) of the Paris Convention be considered an approximation of the remaining substantive grounds of the UDRP and URS, with respect to the required findings that a respondent possess no legitimate rights in the domain name that is identical or confusingly similar to an IGO’s name or acronym, and has registered and used the domain name in question in bad faith.
+Recommendation #3: The Working Group does not recommend that any specific changes be made to the substantive grounds under the UDRP or URS upon which a complainant may file and succeed on a claim against a respondent (e.g. as listed in Section 4(a)(i) – (iii) of the UDRP).
+However, the Working Group proposes that the Policy Guidance document referred to in Recommendation #2 includes a further recommendation that UDRP and URS panelists should take into account the limitation enshrined in Article 6ter(1)(c) of the Paris Convention in determining whether a registrant against who an IGO has filed a complaint registered and used the domain name in bad faith.

-For the avoidance of doubt, the above-noted recommendation means that, where a panelist’s/panel’s finding that the use and registration of the domain name in question, is not of such a nature as to suggest to the public that a connection exists between the IGO concerned and the registrant, or if such use and registration is probably not of such a nature as to mislead the public as to the existence of a connection between the respondent-registrant and the IGO in question, a complaint under the UDRP and/or URS would also fail.
+A panelist’s/panel’s finding that the use and registration of the domain name in question is of such a nature as to suggest to the public that a connection exists between the IGO concerned and the registrant, or that such use and registration is likely of such a nature as to mislead the public as to the existence of a connection between the respondent-registrant and the IGO in question, can therefore be considered as indicative of bad faith.

 Recommendation #4: In relation to the issue of jurisdictional immunity, which IGOs may claim successfully in certain circumstances (but not INGOs), the Working Group recommends that: (a) no change be made to the Mutual Jurisdiction clause of the UDRP and URS; (b) a Policy Guidance document (as further described below) be prepared that outlines options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee; such that (c) claims of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will fall to be determined by the applicable laws of that jurisdiction.
 Where an IGO succeeds in asserting its claim of jurisdictional immunity in a court of mutual jurisdiction, the Working Group recommends that in that case:

-[Option 1 - the decision rendered against the registrant in the predecessor UDRP (URS?) shall be vitiated] or
+Option 1 - the decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated or

-[Option 2 – the decision rendered against the registrant in the predecessor UDRP may be brought before the [name of arbitration entity] for de novo review and determination.]
+Option 2 – the decision rendered against the registrant in the predecessor UDRP or URS may be brought before the [name of arbitration entity] for de novo review and determination.